tylermifflin/Rapid-README-Producer/README.md

     ## Test
     test
     ## Questions
-    If you have any questions or want to report any issues, please contact me at tyler.mifflin1@hotmail.com or visit my GitHub page at https://github.com/tylermifflin/Rapid-README-Producer.
+    If you have any questions or want to report any issues, please contact me at tyler.mifflin1@hotmail.com or visit my GitHub page at tylermifflin.